strimzi/proposals/043-deprecate-and-remove-jmxtrans.md

 ## Current situation

-[JMX Trans](https://github.com/jmxtrans/jmxtrans) is a tool which allows to collect data from JMX endpoints of Java applications and send them to other applications and services.
+[JMX Trans](https://github.com/jmxtrans/jmxtrans) is a tool which allows data collection from JMX endpoints of Java applications to send them to other applications and services.
 Strimzi integrates JMX Trans as part of the `Kafka` custom resource.
 You can configure it in `.spec.jmxTrans` section: